Aayush-K347/Stockmaster/backend/src1/README.md

    PORT=5000
    ```

    > ℹ️ A default Gemini API key is bundled in `config.js` to keep the service running out of the box.
 Replace it via `GEMINI_API_KEY` in your `.env` to avoid key rotation issues or quota conflicts.
+The model is pinned to `gemini-2.5-flash` for stability and cannot be overridden.

 3. **Start the Server**
    ```bash